Constants

 {userpf}

-The path to the current user's Program Files directory.
+The path to the current user's Program Files folder.
 Only Windows 7 and later supports {userpf}; if used on previous Windows versions, it will translate to the same directory as {localappdata}\Programs.

 {userprograms} & {commonprograms}